andigustaf/tokopedia-shop-activator/README.md

 }
 ```
 the error code would be [0,1,2]
- - 0 would be "Shop Type Is Not Official Store or Power Merchant", since tokopedia requiring seller to be a PM or OS to use 3rd party enabler.
+ - "0" would be "Shop Type Is Not Official Store or Power Merchant", since tokopedia requiring seller to be a PM or OS to use 3rd party enabler.
- - 1 would be "Shop has been connected to another app of your organization", this means the domain that you tried to add is already integrated to the fs_id of one of your applications.
+ - "1" would be "Shop has been connected to another app of your organization", this means the domain that you tried to add is already integrated to the fs_id of one of your applications.
+- "2" would be "Shop Domain Not Found", this means the domain that you tried to add is not found, either typo or has been changed.

 if there  are changes in the UI, the error would be
 ```